 Industry partners include: Ohio Manufacturing Careers Council and The Mahoning Valley Manufacturers Coalition.

 “Key statewide academic institutions and industry consortiums have developed strong partnerships to expand and deploy educational pathways from the high school level through the college and university level,” said Terri Burgess Sandu, director of workforce development, Lorain County Community College.
 “LCCC is proud to build on these partnerships with the support of LIFT to expand the talent pool for employers with lucrative manufacturing careers.”

 “Our goal is to create a program that is replicable, impactful, and can be expanded upon to address the critical skills that will serve as drivers to Ohio’s manufacturing industry success,” said Rebecca Kusner, director, WorkAdvance.
 “This program fulfills those needs and addresses what Ohio manufacturers need most, talent.”

-For more information about Foundations For Manufacturing Careers and other LIFT education and workforce development initiatives, please visit the Education & Workforce Development page or contact LIFT Education & Workforce Director Emily DeRocco at email@example.com.
+For more information about Foundations For Manufacturing Careers and other LIFT education and workforce development initiatives, contact LIFT Education & Workforce Director Emily DeRocco at email@example.com.